To Love Is to Live

 To Love Is to Live is the debut studio album by Jehnny Beth, some of the songs in which were co-produced with Flood.
 It was released in June 2020 on Caroline Records.
 The Guardian described the record as "a restless album that thrives on contrast: from delicate piano ballads to thrashing metal".
 The album was released to critical acclaim.

 Beth presented it as a collaborative album rather than a solo album, saying it was also a personal record.
 The record features several collaborations.
 Atticus Ross co-wrote and co-produced the opening track "I Am".
-Romy Croft of the xx recorded backing vocals on "We Will Sin Together" and co-composed the tracks "Heroine" and "French Countryside".
+Romy Madley Croft of the xx recorded backing vocals on "We Will Sin Together" and co-composed the tracks "Heroine" and "French Countryside".
 Joe Talbot of Idles co-wrote and sings with Beth the lyrics of "How Could You", while actor Cillian Murphy recites poetry on "A Place Above".